jackkolb/syncopate/README.md

 Manager will try to give a Node its preferred name, and the Node will use the assigned name and access-token for its requests.
 The Node name "-1" is reserved to flag an error in the name generation!

-Manager receives project status information from Nodes via "/node-update", each project sends its own status.
+Manager receives project status information from Nodes via "/node-update".
 The POST request from the Node is in the form:
 {
     "access-token": NODE_SPECIFIC_ACCESS_TOKEN,  # randomly generated upon node assignment "name": NAME_OF_THE_NODE,  # determined beforehand, possible names can be configured